 This fund will support a scholarship for AGPA Connect for a student, new professional or agency employee who demonstrates academic and clinical promise in the field of group psychotherapy and is in need of financial support to attend.
 It will cover up to a 6-day registration for the meeting as well as a travel stipend.

 The fund will support a scholarship for the AGPA Annual Training Week for a student, resident or new professional delivering group services in a not-for-profit mental healthcare delivery system such as a community healthcare organization, hospital, clinic or agency with a preference for those working with underserved populations.

-The Durkin-Glatzer Scholarships were established in 1985 to commemorate the pioneering work of Helen Durkin, PhD, DFAGPA, and Henriette Glatzer, PhD, DFAGPA, outstanding thinkers, teachers, and clinicians whose efforts set a standard of excellence in the field of group psychotherapy.
-These scholarships encourage women entering or re-entering the field of group psychotherapy who show promise of making substantial contributions to the field to become actively involved in AGPA early in their careers.
-The annual scholarships include up to the six-day tuition for the AGPA Annual Institute and Conference and a stipend to help defray the cost of travel.
+The Durkin-Glatzer Scholarship was established in 1985 to commemorate the pioneering work of Helen Durkin, PhD, DFAGPA, and Henriette Glatzer, PhD, DFAGPA, outstanding thinkers, teachers, and clinicians whose efforts set a standard of excellence in the field of group psychotherapy.
+The scholarship encourages women entering or re-entering the field of group psychotherapy who show promise of making substantial contributions to the field to become actively involved in AGPA early in their careers.
+The annual scholarship includes up to the six-day tuition for AGPA Connect and a stipend to help defray the cost of travel.

 The Howard and Barbara Goldstein Scholarship